chicagomaroon/data-visualizations/README.md

    - If any questions come from the `amCharts` or `UChicago` legal department regarding this license, please reference this `amCharts` support request number: `75825`

 ## Build process for a visualization
-1. Go into the main folder `./chicagomaroon.github.io` and run the command `npm install`
+1. Go to the base folder of the `data-visualizations` repository and run the command `npm install`
 2. Create your HTML with the visualization inside its respective year and story folder via the `npm run create-visual` command.
     - If it is the year `2023` and your story is called `Example Visual` then go to the year folder `2023` and your story's folder `example-visual` in [kebab-case](https://www.freecodecamp.org/news/programming-naming-conventions-explained#what-is-kebab-case).
     - Example command: `npm run create-visual --year=2023 --story=example-visual`